zhuyulin-tony/focusedcleaner/README.md

 # FocusedCleaner

-This is the source code of paper "[FocusedCleaner: Sanitizing Poisoned Graphs for Robust GNN-based Node Classification](https://arxiv.org/abs/2106.09989)".
+This is the source code of paper "[FocusedCleaner: Sanitizing Poisoned Graphs for Robust GNN-based Node Classification]".

 ## Requirements
 python==3.8